Types of Australia Student Visa

 From now onwards, it is the education provider and country of citizenship that will be used as risk factors to determine the level of English language proficiency and financial capacity that the student needs to provide with their visa application.

 Here are two types of Australia visa that you can apply for, being a student or under 18 student’s guardian.

 Australia Student Visa – Subclass 500

-This visa is for students who want to study at a registered education institute in Australia.
+This visa is for those students who wish to pursue their degree or diploma from a registered education institute in Australia.
 This visa allows you to:

 - Study a full-time program in Australia

 - Let your family member accompany you to Australia

 - You and your family member are permitted for part-time work allowance

 - Student can stay in Australia until the completion of course duration